ViennaTools/ViennaPS/README.md

 ### ViennaTools Dependencies (installed automatically)

 ViennaPS is part of the ViennaTools ecosystem and depends on several lightweight, header-only ViennaTools libraries.
-During configuration, CMake will look for them and fetch them automatically as part of the ViennaPS build.
+During configuration, CMake will fetch them automatically as part of the ViennaPS build.
 No separate installation step is required for these dependencies:

 * [ViennaCore](https://github.com/ViennaTools/viennacore)
 * [ViennaLS](https://github.com/ViennaTools/viennals)